evefancom/evefan/architecture.md

 # Evefan Architecture

-Evefan is architected to scale horizontally on Cloudflare Workers.
+Evefan is architected to scale horizontally on Cloudflare Gateways.
 It has been tested at 300 events per second over a sustained period of time achieving 99.999% delivery rate.

 Evefan consists of several key components:

-1. Worker Router
+1. Gateway Router
 2. Durable Objects for Batching and Error Tracking
 3. Queues for Failure Handling

-### 1. Worker Router
+### 1. Gateway Router

-The worker router is the entry point for all incoming requests.
+The gateway router is the entry point for all incoming requests.
 It's responsible for:

 - Parsing incoming requests
 - Routing requests to the appropriate handlers